Randy Edelman: Scores reused elsewhere

 While some of the films scored by Edelman were not commercial successes, the music was often reused elsewhere.
 Themes he wrote for Kindergarten Cop (in particular Rain Ride), Dragonheart, Dragon: The Bruce Lee Story (including the film's love theme Bruce and Linda), Gettysburg, and other films have been widely used in television advertising, film trailers, Disney movies including Mulan, and during the Academy Awards.
 Themes from his score for Come See the Paradise have been used in film trailers more than cues from any other film soundtrack.

 NBC Sports

 His music from The Adventures of Brisco County, Jr. is featured during NBC's Olympic Games coverage when upcoming events are being announced.
 In addition it was used during NBC's coverage of the 1997 World Series.
 At the end of the 1996 Summer Olympics, NBC used the closing music of Gettysburg.
 In the 1990s, Edelman composed the popular theme music for NBC's NFL telecasts which was used for the 1995–97 seasons through Super Bowl XXXII.

 Personal life

 Edelman has been married to singer Jackie DeShannon since June 3, 1976.
 DeShannon is known for 1960s hits including "When You Walk in the Room", "Put a Little Love in Your Heart," and "What the World Needs Now Is Love".
 DeShannon had a brief first marriage that was annulled after a few months.
-She and Edelman have a son, Noah D. Edelman.
+She and Edelman have a son, Noah.